zyntrom/Obsidian/GitHub/Git and Github Commands.md

     - Branch: `main`
     - Folder: `/root`
 3. Save → You’ll get a public link like:
     `https://yourusername.github.io/yourrepo/`

 ---
+## 🔑 Basic Git Merge Syntax:

+`git checkout main git merge feature`

+### ✅ This does 3 things:

+1. Switches to the `main` branch
+2. Merges the changes from the `feature` branch
+3. Auto-merges if no conflicts, or asks you to resolve them if there are conflicts

+---

+## 📘 Step-by-Step: Git Merge from Command Line

+### 🛠️ Step 1: View all branches

+bash

+CopyEdit

+`git branch`

+### 🧭 Step 2: Switch to the branch you want to merge **into**

+bash

+CopyEdit

+`git checkout main`

+### 🔁 Step 3: Merge the other branch (e.g., `feature`)

+bash

+CopyEdit

+`git merge feature`

+- If everything is clean → Git auto-merges and adds a commit

+- If there are conflicts → Git will mark conflict areas in the files
 ## 🛠️ 8.
 Other Useful Git Commands

 ### See list of branches